DanieSimonlLowe/SENG301-ASS4/uc-seng301-cardbattler-asg4-student/ANSWERS.md

 **Decorator**

 #### What is its goal in the code?
-- to make it so that Ability's can be easily made with a verity of conditions and effects.
+- to make it so that Ability's can be easily made with a verity of conditions and effects. meaning that some effect that card dose can have any arbitrary combination of preconditions for it to fire.
-- make it so any arbitrary combination of conditions and effects can be used for an Ability.

 #### Decorator.png